vectordotdev/vector/rfcs/2021-12-20-10517-llvm-backend-for-vrl.md

 ### In scope

-Introducing a new execution model to VRL that directly executes machine code without runtime interpretation overhead, which can be opt in by users.
+Introducing a new execution model to VRL that directly executes machine code without runtime interpretation overhead, which can be opted into by users.

 ### Out of scope